 An important component in meeting these priorities is to strengthen partnerships and coordination at the local and regional level.
-DPH staff from several programs including substance abuse services, health promotion and maternal and child health work in the six DPH Regional Health Offices.
+DPH staff from several programs including Substance Abuse Services, Community Health and Prevention, and Maternal and Child Health work in the five DPH Regional Health Offices.
 These staff serve as liaisons between the Department's central office programs and resources, programs and services at the local level.
-Program staff at the Regional Health Offices maintain partnerships with a wide range of community-based health and human services organizations that form the regional public health system.
+Program staff at the Regional Health Offices maintain partnerships with local boards of health and a wide range of community-based health and human services organizations that form the regional public health system.

 DPH Regional Health Office Priorities